Bounds on Representation-Induced Confounding Bias for Treatment Effect Estimation: Validity of Representation Learning for CATE

 \textbf{$(i)$~Loss of heterogeneity.} The loss of heterogeneity happens whenever $\tau^x(x) \neq \tau^\phi(\Phi(x))$.
 It means that the treatment effect at the covariate (individual) level is different from the treatment effect at the representation (aggregated) level.
 As an example, such discrepancy can occur due to aggregation such as a one-dimensional representation (e.g., as in the covariate propensity score, $\Phi(X) = \pi_1^x(X)$).
 In this case, the treatment effect $\tau^\phi(\phi)$ denotes a propensity conditional average treatment effect, which is used in propensity matching.

 The loss of heterogeneity happens whenever some information about $X^\Delta$ or $X^y$ is lost in the representation, \ie,

+and the representation itself is not perfectly predictive of the expected covariate-conditional outcomes, e.g., $\Phi(x) \neq \{\mu_0^x(x), \mu_1^x(x) \}$.
 This could be the case due to a too low dimensionality of the representation so that the information on $X^y$ or $X^\Delta$ is lost, or due to too large balancing with an empirical probability metric so that we lose $X^\Delta$.
 Then, the equality $(i)$ does not any longer hold in Eq.~\eqref{eq:validity}, \ie,

 Although the CATE wrt. representations, $\tau^\phi(\phi)$, and the CATE wrt. covariates, $\tau^x(x)$, are different, the CATE wrt. representations is identifiable from observational data $\mathbb{P}(\Phi(X), A, Y)$ due to the exchangeability wrt. representations, $A \ind (Y[0], Y[1]) \mid \Phi(X)$.
 This is seen in the following: